novrizair/os232/links.md

 ---
 # LINKS

 ### Hello, OS people!
-Here are some links that i find useful for our future :D
+Here are some links that i find useful for our future.

 ### Good luck on your journey!
 ---